-Your request will be reviewed and placed in our project queue, and an initial response will be made within 48 hours.
-The length of the queue depends on recent and current demand; response time can be anywhere from a few days to several weeks.
+Your request will be reviewed, and a first response will be made within two work days after it has reached our Biostatistics Unit.
+In the (likely) event that we have a project queue, the length of the queue typically depends on recent and current demands; the queuing time can be anywhere from a few days to several weeks.
+You will be informed of the specific queuing situation (if any) in our first response.
 When your project reaches the front of the queue, you will be contacted to arrange a face-to-face meeting.
 We recommend making a request as early as possible to ensure your deadlines are met (see the Timelines section above).

 What will happen at the initial meeting?